DegreeCalc

 Iowa College Costs Overview

 Iowa is home to 6+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at IA public universities is $9,600 per year, which is 12% below the national average of $10,940.
+The average in-state tuition at IA public universities is $9,600 per year, which is 12% below the national planning benchmark of $10,940.
 When you add room and board ($10,800/year), the total annual cost of attending a public university in Iowa reaches $20,400.

 Private universities in Iowa average $36,400 per year in tuition alone, making a 4-year private degree approximately $188,800 including room and board.
 For students seeking a more affordable path, Iowa community colleges charge an average of just $5,200 per year, offering significant savings for the first two years before transferring to a four-year institution.